How to negotiate student loan settlement

 3. Let the lender make the initial offer

-Even though you should have an idea of your options, let your lender make the first offer.
-This gives you the chance to review the offer and either accept it or counteroffer.
-It’s your starting point for negotiation.
-Knowing your options ahead of time allows you to negotiate a plan you’re comfortable with.
+This move allows you to review and accept the offer or make a counteroffer.
+It’s your starting point for negotiating student loan payoff.
+Knowing your options beforehand allows you to negotiate a plan you’re comfortable with.

 Be open if your loan servicer requests a different settlement offer, and don’t be discouraged if you end up going with a backup plan.